dunstontc/learn-go/code/Kernighan/tgpl/notes/05-Functions.md

 ```
 There are four return statements in `findLinks`, each of which returns a pair of values.
 The first three `returns` cause the function to pass the underlying errors from the `http` and `html` packages on to the caller.
 In the first case, the error is returned unchanged; in the second and third, it is augmented with additional context information by `fmt.Errorf` (§7.8).
 If `findLinks` is successful, the final return statement returns the slice of links, with no error.

 We must ensure that `resp.Body` is closed so that network resources are properly released even in case of error.
-Go’s garbage collector recycles unused memory, but do not assume it will release unused operating system resources like open files and network connections.
+Go's garbage collector recycles unused memory, but do not assume it will release unused operating system resources like open files and network connections.
 They should be closed explicitly.

 The result of calling a multi-valued function is a tuple of values.
 The caller of such a function must explicitly assign the values to variables if any of them are to be used:
 ```go